ab2pentest/ab2.github.io/_posts/2022-07-25-HackyHolidays-Protect-the-supply-writeup.md

 ![image](https://user-images.githubusercontent.com/84577967/178877053-a128d4f5-b6a5-4757-a4da-5f4703b9ca3c.png)

-The third function in the screenshot shows a kind of loop that get's their values from the main function
+In the screenshot below, the third function appears to be a loop that retrieves its values from the main function.

 ![image](https://user-images.githubusercontent.com/84577967/178877935-a1227b25-ee6f-4778-9827-9a577b954532.png)

-So let's copy the binary file in another ubuntu container to run it safely and see what actually the malware does ...
+In order to safely run the binary and see what it does, we can copy it to a `Ubuntu` container.
+This will allow us to examine the malware's behavior without exposing our host system to any potential risks.

 ![image](https://user-images.githubusercontent.com/84577967/178881692-9f8b49c1-4d1a-4f69-8370-181bcd329351.png)

-So the malware is doing all what we've seen in the function's above
+Based on the functions we have analyzed, it seems that the malware performs the actions that we have identified.

 ```C
 void fcn.00001208(void)